 Select the correct Underlayment for your climate zone:

-In areas of the country that experience snowy winters, especially with wind driven rain and snow, Grace Ice & Water Shield® would provide maximum protection.
+In areas of the country that experience snowy winters, especially with wind driven rain and snow, GCP Ice & Water Shield® would provide maximum protection.

-In snowy winter climates, if it is expected that the roof will be subjected to very high temperatures for extended periods of time, then Grace Ice & Water Shield® HT (high temperature) should be the product of choice.
+In snowy winter climates, if it is expected that the roof will be subjected to high temperatures for extended periods of time, then GCP Ice & Water Shield® HT (high temperature) should be the product of choice.

-In an on-going test at our Bear Creek Dome 1 hour north of Minneapolis / St. Paul, Minnesota, temperatures in the 2″ ventilated air space between the exterior roof 3/4″ plywood sheathing (with asphalt shingles) and the 16″ of high density fiberglass insulation, with the outside Summer temperature at 95°F / 35°C, the air space was 165°F / 74°C. This is why we suggest using Grace high temperature underlayment.
+In an on-going test at our Bear Creek Dome 1 hour north of Minneapolis / St. Paul, Minnesota, temperatures in the 2″ ventilated air space between the exterior roof 3/4″ plywood sheathing (with asphalt shingles) and the 16″ of high density fiberglass insulation, with the outside Summer temperature at 95°F / 35°C, the air space was 165°F / 74°C. This is why we suggest using GCP Ice and Water Shield high temperature underlayment.

-For more Frequently Asked Questions regarding these Grace products, click here.
+For more Frequently Asked Questions regarding these GCP products, click here.
 NOTE: Grace Construction products are now brought to you by GCP Applied Technologies.